Serve with Commonwealth Corps

 • Able to meet host site-specific qualifications detailed in their individual position description

-Members serve about 40 hours/week if they are full-time or about 20 hours/week if they are half-time, from August 21, 2023 - June 22, 2024.
+Members serve about 40 hours/week if they are full-time or about 20 hours/week if they are half-time for 10 months starting in August and ending in June.